blyt1/DISS/README.md

 To get a picture of the final results, the folder "DISS Deliverables" contains scripts that were used to produce the data found in my dissertation.

 ## Acknowledgments
-The preprocessing and model architecture were initially based on the repository SelfHAR.
+The preprocessing and model architecture were initially based on the repository [SelfHAR](https://github.com/iantangc/SelfHAR)